Nalipp/Stat-su/README.md

   - xturn the background screen red if state.timeStoped === true
   - xturn the background screen green if state.timeStoped === false

-  toggleTimeStopped
+  if timerRunning === true
+  - xhide start button and show stop button

-  if timeStopped === false
+  if timerRunning === false
-  - xhide start button
+  - xshow start button and hide stop button

-  - post startedTime Date.now using component did mount
+  if timerScreenShowing === true
-  - display timer
+  - xshow timer screen

-  if timeStopped === true
+  if timerScreenShowing === false
-  - xhide stop button
+  - xhide timer screen

+  xif user clicks start button -> timerScreenShowing === true xif user clicks x button (inside timer screen) -> timerStarted === false, timerScreenShowing === false

+  /-- current

+  if timerRunning state is changed from false to true
+  - post to startedTime

+  if timerRunning state is changed from true to false
-  - post stoppedTime Date.now using component did mount
+  - post to stoppedTime

+  /-- current

+  calculate times
-  - post totalTime plus stoppedTime - startedTime if startTime is different that the current startTime
+  - post to allTimes [{time: stoppedTime - startedTime, default date}]

-  - setState timeStopped === true
-  - remove timer
+  render totalTime as sum of allTimes

   listen for escape keypress to close timmer popup

-  /-- current

   hamburger drop down
   - unarchive screen